rafic98/html-css1/readme.md

-# this is the folder to practice both git and html and css
+# this is the folder to practice html and css